Decatur House: History

 Decatur House, now a museum, is located at 748 Jackson Place, N.W., on President's Park (Lafayette Park).
-The lower floor is kept in the style of the early 19th century while the upper floor shows more modern renovations of the early 20th century.
+The lower floor is kept in the style of the early 19th century while the upper floor was renovated in the early 20th century.

-Because of the centrality of its location, the status of its residents, and the fact that urban slaves worked there across from the White House, the house now contains more material interpreting African American history.
+Because of the centrality of its location, the status of its residents, and the fact that urban slaves worked there across from the White House, the house now contains much material interpreting African American history.
 Among the stories is that of Charlotte Dupuy, who in 1829 sued her master Henry Clay, then Secretary of State, for her freedom and that of her two children.
 While she lost her court case, Clay finally freed Dupuy and her daughter in 1840, and her son in 1844.
 A special exhibit on African American history through 1965 has recently been added to the museum and its website.